sleveque/control/README.md

 accept as an input the test function of the finite element space considered, while the callable related to the forward differential operator accepts as inputs the trial function, the test function, and the current approximation of the state $v$.
 For instationary problems one has to include also the time $t$.
-Finally the problem is defined by instantiating an \texttt{Instationary} object.
+Finally the problem is defined by instantiating an Instationary object.
 For the example considered, the code looks as follows:

 	from firedrake import *
 	from preconditioner import *